Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Introduction

-The benefits of GuDA are twofold: First, GuDA enables practitioners to generate expert data without the expense of task interaction.
-Second, instead of requiring that an expert demonstrate an optimal sequence of actions required to solve a task, GuDA simply requires the user to judge if an augmented trajecto segment represents progress towards task completion.
-We evaluate GuDA with off-the-shelf offline RL and behavior cloning algorithms on simulated navigation, autonomous driving, and soccer tasks as well as a physical robot soccer task.
-Empirically, GuDA enables robots to learn effective policies starting from just a few demonstrations -- even highly suboptimal demonstrations.
-Moreover, we find that GuDA greatly outperforms an DA strategy that samples augmented data uniformly at random.
-In summary, our contributions are \begin{enumerate} \item We demonstrate how a user can guide data augmentation to inexpensively produce expert-quality data from potentially suboptimal experience. \item We show that GuDA significantly outperforms the most widely used DA strategy -- one that samples augmented data uniformly at random -- highlighting the benefits of a more intentional approach to DA.
-In fact, this random DA strategy often \textit{harms} performance. \end{enumerate}
+GuDA enables practitioners to generate expert data from potentially suboptimal experience without the expense of task interaction.
+Additionally, instead of requiring that an expert provide an optimal sequence of actions solving a task, GuDA simply requires the user to characterize when an augmented trajectory segment represents progress toward task completion.
+We evaluate GuDA with off-the-shelf offline RL algorithms on simulated navigation, autonomous driving, and soccer tasks as well as a physical robot soccer task.
+Since GuDA is also compatible with imitation learning algorithms (which require expert data), we also evaluate GuDA with behavior cloning.
+Empirically, GuDA produces effective policies given a small amount of data -- even highly suboptimal data -- while a model-based DA strategy often fails due to poor model generalization.
+Moreover, polices trained under GuDA achieve larger returns than policies trained under a DA strategy that samples augmented data uniformly at random, emphasizing the importance of generating high-quality augmented data.
+In summary, our core contributions are \begin{enumerate} \item We demonstrate how a human can guide data augmentation to inexpensively produce expert-quality data from potentially suboptimal experience. \item We show that GuDA yields effective policies even when provided a small initial dataset. \item We show that GuDA outperforms the most widely used DA strategy of sampling augmented data randomly, highlighting the benefits of generating expert-quality augmented data. \end{enumerate}